-These Accounts have been prepared in accordance with the IFRS issued by the International Accounting Standards Board (IASB), including the interpretation documents issued by the SIC and the IFRIC, and endorsed by the European Commission up to December 31, 2015, pursuant to EU Regulation 1606/2002 which was incorporated into Italian legislation through the Legislative Decree no. 38 of February 28, 2005 (see Section 5 - Other matters).
+These Accounts have been prepared in accordance with the IFRS issued by the International Accounting Standards Board (IASB), including the interpretation documents issued by the SIC and the IFRIC, and endorsed by the European Commission up to December 31, 2015, pursuant to EU Regulation 1606/2002 which was incorporated into Italian legislation through the Legislative Decree No.38 of February 28, 2005 (see Section 4 - Other matters).

-They are an integral part of the Annual Financial Statements as required by art.
-154-ter, paragraph 1, of the Single Finance Act (TUF Legislative Decree no. 58 of February 24, 1998).
+They are an integral part of the Annual Financial Statements as required by Art.154-ter, paragraph 1, of the Single Finance Act (TUF Legislative Decree No.58 of February 24, 1998).

-In its circular 262 of December 22, 2005 and subsequent amendments the Bank of Italy - whose powers regarding the accounts of banks and regulated financial companies, were confirmed in the above mentioned Legislative Decree 58/98 - laid down the formats for the financial statements and explanatory notes used to prepare these Accounts.
+In its circular 262 of December 22, 2005 and subsequent amendments Banca d'Italia laid down the formats for the financial statements and explanatory notes used to prepare these Accounts.

-On 15 December 2015, the fourth update of this circular was issued, adapting the notes on "credit quality" to the definitions of impaired loans as "non-performing exposures" and "forborne exposures" laid down by the European Commission in Regulation 2015/227, as recommended by EBA.
+On December 15, 2015, the fourth update of this circular was issued, adapting the notes on "credit quality" to the definitions of impaired loans as "Non-Performing exposures" and "forborne exposures" laid down by the European Commission in Regulation 2015/227, as recommended by EBA.
 In addition, with this update some of the previously applicable templates of the tables have been rationalized.

-In particular, the main rationalization changes to the disclosure templates concerned the following areas:
+In particular, the main rationalization changes to the disclosure templates concerned the following areas: in Part B disclosure on the balance sheet:

-- in Part B disclosure on the balance sheet: - tables concerning annual changes to the financial instruments presented in the assets and liabilities of the balance sheet (for example, table 2.3 "On-balance-sheet financial assets held for trading: annual changes");

-in Part E - Information on risks and related risk management policies:

-- Tables relating to the securitisation transactions provided for in Section 1 "Credit risks C. securitisation transactions" (for example, tables C.1 "Exposures deriving from securitisation transactions broken down by quality of underlying assets", C.4 "Exposures deriving from securitisation transactions broken down by portfolio and type", and C.5 "Total amount of securitised assets underlying junior securities or other forms of credit support"); - in Section 1 "Credit risks credit quality" of the consolidated financial statements, tables A.1.1.
-"Breakdown of financial assets by portfolio and credit quality (carrying value)" and A.1.2 "Breakdown of credit exposures by portfolio and credit quality (gross and net values)", no distinction is made between "banking group" and "other companies".
+- tables concerning annual changes to the financial instruments presented in the assets and liabilities of the balance sheet (for example, table "2.3 - On-balance-sheet financial assets held for trading: annual changes"); - in Part E Information on risks and related risk management policies: - Tables relating to the securitisation transactions provided for in Section 1 Credit risks C. securitisation transactions (for example, tables "C.1 Exposures deriving from securitisation transactions broken down by quality of underlying assets", "C.4 Exposures deriving from securitisation transactions broken down by portfolio and type", and "C.5 Total amount of securitised assets underlying junior securities or other forms of credit support"); - in Section 1 "Credit risks credit quality" of the consolidated financial statements, tables "A.1.1.
+Breakdown of financial assets by portfolio and credit quality (carrying value)" and "A.1.2 Breakdown of credit exposures by portfolio and credit quality (gross and net values)", no distinction is made between "banking group" and "other companies".

-Section 2 - Preparation criteria
+Section 2 - General Preparation Criteria